Featured image from http://www.themonitordaily.com/

-So you’ve decided to take your branded content to the next level by replacing the conventional video approach in exchange for VR and 360- video.
-After strategizing a careful video marketing plan, you have to choose between the two formats next.
-But what’s the difference between them?
+So you’ve decided to take your branded content to the next level by replacing the conventional video approach with VR and 360-video.
+After strategizing a careful video marketing plan, you have to choose between the two formats.
+But what’s the difference?

-Although they may seem the same, VR and 360- video have stark differences.
-Their various functionalities and features make them particularly effective for certain types of content.
-So forget your preconceived notions about VR–because you might be mixing it up with 360- video instead.
+Although they may seem the same, VR and 360-video have stark differences.
+Their functionalities and features make them particularly effective for certain types of content.
+So forget your preconceived notions about VR –because you might be mixing it up with 360-video, anyway.

 Image from youtube.com

-In contrast, VR thoroughly immerses users into the environment and allows them to explore whatever and however they want to.
-Unlike in 360- video, a VR story is not set in stone.
+By contrast, VR thoroughly immerses users into the environment and allows them to explore however and whatever they want.
+Unlike in 360-video, a VR story is not set in stone.
 It doesn’t follow any pre-determined timeline.
 Rather, users are able to create their own experiences in the VR simulation.

-Now that you know the difference between VR and 360- video, you might be wondering which format fits best for your next project.
+Now that you know the difference between VR and 360-video, you might be wondering which format fits best for your next video marketing project.

 With this captivating VR, you are more likely to create an engaging experience for customers because you are already reaching out to an active audience.
 They either bought the ticket to your conference or came to your store, and agreed to have the experience in some way.
 All of these factors make VR a successful, engaging advertising tool.

-But if you have video content that is documentary-like or from a live-event, 360- video is perfect for you.
-This format lets you broadcast to a larger audience easier and quicker.
-Your video can be uploaded onto compatible apps or mobile websites, like YouTube or New York Times.
-Users can then watched 360- videos on the cheap Google Cardboard.
+But if you have video content that is documentary-style or from a live-event, 360-video is perfect for you.
+This format lets you broadcast to a larger audience quickly and easily.
+Your video can be uploaded onto compatible apps or mobile websites, like YouTube and the New York Times.
+Users can then watch 360-videos on Google Cardboard.
 This feature enables average viewers to access the content anywhere and anytime for their own enjoyment.
 Plus, there’s no intimidating, bulky equipment to put on!

-But with this easily accessible 360- video, you are sacrificing the fully immersive feeling that comes with VR.
+But, with this easily accessible 360-video, you are sacrificing the fully immersive experience that is the essence of VR.
 Without a large VR production, you have the full responsibility to develop enticing strategies that will push users to voluntarily download and watch your video.

-Whichever route you decide to take, VR and 360- video have the power to garner the attention of countless numbers of individuals!
-So the next time you’re trying to refresh your content, consider those two innovative options.
+Whichever route you decide to take, VR and 360-video have the power to garner the attention of countless viewers!
+So the next time you’re trying to refresh your content, consider these two innovative options.